serverfarmer/sf-ip-fw/README.md

 sf-ip-fw extension provides several building blocks to build your own firewall solution, based on raw iptables.
+FreeBSD (ipfw) support is planned in the future.

 These building blocks currently are used by custom non-public firewalling solutions made by Fajne.IT for its customers, but this